Mengyan2000/Mengyan2000.github.io/README.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Jekyll Themes
+### CopyRight

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Mengyan2000/Mengyan2000.github.io/settings/pages).
+This Pages site uses the layout and styles from the Jekyll theme from [repository settings](https://github.com/Mengyan2000/Mengyan2000.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Email the supporter [Mandy Liu](mailto: mengyan.liu2000@gmail.com) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.